awesomemotive/easy-digital-downloads/readme.txt

 = Sell effortlessly =

-Whether it is software, documents, media files, or any other kind of digital product, Easy Digtal Downloads provides a complete system for effortlessly selling your digital products.
+Whether it is software, documents, ebooks, media files, or any other kind of digital product, Easy Digtal Downloads provides a complete system for effortlessly selling your digital products.

 = Localized for your language =